richmahn/en_tn/1ti/02/intro.md

 Paul encourages Christians to pray for everyone.
 They should pray for rulers so that Christians can live peacefully, in a godly and dignified way.

 ##### Women in the church #####

-Translators should be especially careful to accurately translate these passages.
+Scholars are divided over how to understand this passage in its historical and cultural context.
+Some scholars believe men and women are perfectly equal in all things.
+Other scholars believe God created men and women to serve in distinctly different roles in marriage and the church.
+Translators should be careful not to let how they understand this issue affect how they translate this passage.

 #### Other possible translation difficulties in this chapter ####